 2:15 pm: Catch the bus back to Paraty.
 The bus leaves Paraty every hour on the hour, so it will probably get you around 2:30.

 ALTERNATIVE MORNING ACTIVITY: If you book with Green Toad Bus, you get a free schooner boat trip from Paraty Tours.
 You can choose to leave at 10:00 am, 11:00 am, or noon, and the tour lasts five hours.
 Even if you need to pay, the tour is worthwhile as you can explore many of Paraty’s 65 unique islands and beaches, swim, and snorkel.

 4:00 pm: Grab a quick, delicious, and cheap bite to eat at Boutique do Acai on Av.
 Roberto Silveira.
 The area is kind of difficult to find affordable dinner food in — aside for cakes and pastries — but this place is great.
 You can sit outside and enjoy a cheeseburger with a bowl of acai, honey, and banana for 7 Reales (about $4).

 7:00 pm: Walk down Rua do Comercio and the surrounding streets.
-The area is lively at night, with a charming ambience with cobblestone streets, tiny lights, and jazz music.
-Browse clothing shops, art galleries, wine and food stores, markets, and much more.
+The area is lively at night, with a charming ambiance with cobblestone streets, tiny lights, and jazz music.
+Browse clothing shops, art galleries, wine, and food stores, markets, and much more.
 There are also many vendors selling pastries and cakes, which you may want to try.

 8:00 pm: Head back to the hostel to enjoy their beach bar and homemade dinner while meeting other travelers and locals.